 Grim Mood At IMF, World Bank Meetings

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 NPR's Tom Gjelten reports.

-Dominique Strauss-Kahn is managing director of the International Monetary Fund.
+TOM GJELTEN: Dominique Strauss-Kahn is managing director of the International Monetary Fund.

-Carmen Reinhart is an international economics professor at the University of Maryland.
+GJELTEN: Carmen Reinhart is an international economics professor at the University of Maryland.

-This is what concerns Charles Dallara.
+GJELTEN: This is what concerns Charles Dallara.
 He's the managing director of the Institute of International Finance, which represents the world's leading banks.
 Governments managed to get through the global financial crisis two years ago by working together, Dallara points out.
 If governments now start taking policies into their own hands, he says, it could derail the fragile economic recovery.

-Kenneth Rogoff, a former chief economist at the IMF, says currency moves by governments are visible and take on symbolic importance even beyond their practical significance.
+GJELTEN: Kenneth Rogoff, a former chief economist at the IMF, says currency moves by governments are visible and take on symbolic importance even beyond their practical significance.

-Tom Gjelten, NPR News, Washington.
+GJELTEN: Tom Gjelten, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.